adanmaftei/LiveEventService/docs/DOMAIN_EVENTS_AND_GRAPHQL.md

 ## Transactional Outbox (Implemented)

-- The DbContext writes an outbox entry for each raised domain event into the `OutboxMessages` table in the same transaction as the state change.
+- `LiveEventDbContext.SaveChangesAsync` writes an outbox entry for each raised domain event into the `OutboxMessages` table in the same transaction as the state change.
-- A background outbox processor service scans pending messages and publishes them to external channels.
-Currently it publishes to AWS SNS topics (one topic per event type) for decoupled fan-out.
+- A hosted background service `OutboxProcessorBackgroundService` continuously processes pending outbox messages and publishes them to AWS SNS (topic-per-event-type).
+Topics are created on demand if missing.
-- In Testing, behavior can be adjusted to avoid cross-test interference.
+- The processor and SNS client are wired in `Infrastructure.DependencyInjection` and run by default when not in Testing.

+Code references:

+- `src/LiveEventService.Infrastructure/Data/LiveEventDbContext.cs`
+- `src/LiveEventService.Infrastructure/Data/OutboxProcessorBackgroundService.cs`
+- `src/LiveEventService.Infrastructure/Data/OutboxProcessor.cs`

 ## Domain Event Delivery vs Outbox: Two Complementary Flows

-- Domain Event Delivery (for in-app reactions and the dedicated worker):
+- Domain Event Delivery (intra-service reactions and async processing):
-  - In-process by default via `InMemoryMessageQueue` + `DomainEventBackgroundService`.
+  - In-process mode: `InMemoryMessageQueue` + `DomainEventBackgroundService` (enabled when `Performance:BackgroundProcessing:UseInProcess=true`, default for dev/testing).
-  - When `AWS:SQS:UseSqsForDomainEvents=true`, domain events are enqueued to SQS by the API and consumed by `LiveEventService.Worker`.
+  - SQS mode: when `AWS:SQS:UseSqsForDomainEvents=true`, the API enqueues to SQS and the `LiveEventService.Worker` consumes and invokes `IDomainEventProcessor`s.
-    - Configure queue name with `AWS:SQS:QueueName` (default: `liveevent-domain-events`).
+    - Queue name: `AWS:SQS:QueueName` (default: `liveevent-domain-events`).

-- Transactional Outbox (for cross-service notifications):
+- Transactional Outbox (cross-service fan-out):
-  - Outbox entries are persisted atomically with state changes and later published to SNS topics by the Outbox Processor.
+  - Entries are persisted atomically and published to SNS topics by `OutboxProcessorBackgroundService`.
-  - This ensures durability and at-least-once delivery without coupling request latency to external publishes.
+  - Topic naming: `liveevent-{EventTypeName}` (created if missing).

 ## GraphQL Subscriptions & Performance Guardrails